opsschool/curriculum/loadbalancing_101.rst

 --------
 * A GSLB (Global Site Load Balancer) at the most simplistic level is a health checking DNS server.
-* Most often used to load balance between geographical disperse data centers.
+* Most often used to load balance between geographical dispersed data centers.
 * Generally has health check mechanisms similar to load balancers which are used to return an IP address (as part of the DNS lookup) of a host that is currently able to service the request.